dbalata/test/README.md

 ## License

-This project is for educational and demonstration purposes.
-Please ensure compliance with API terms of service and applicable licenses for production use.
+This project is licensed under the MIT License.
+Please ensure compliance with the terms of service of any third-party APIs and services used in the application.

 ---